Pleasant Hill Cohousing

 1. Actively serve on at least one committee (attend meetings and work on committee projects).

-3. Fulfill work commitment (work 3 hours per month for 11 months of the year).
+3. Fulfill work commitment (work 4 hours per month).
 There are work parties scheduled monthly, or members can work individually from a list of tasks that need to get done, mostly landscaping, cleaning the Common House, or doing minor repairs.
-There is a buyout system at the rate of $25 per hour.
+There is a buyout system at the rate of $20 per hour.

 4. Participate in the common meal system by cooking or cleaning once per rotation (a rotation is approximately 3 weeks).